laulysta/qjobCommandLauncher/docs/source/usage.rst

 This directory holds generated PBS files (``job_commands_{pbs_index}.sh``) as well as three command lists:

 ``commands.txt``:
-    A list pending commands (this is where the workers are taking their next commands to execute from).
+    A list of pending commands (this is where the workers are taking their next commands to execute from).
 ``running_commands.txt``:
     A list of currently running commands.
 ``failed_commands.txt``: